matteoveglia/AstraFtrackTools/README.md

 - **Encoded Only**: Delete only encoded/processed components

 **Safety Features:**
-- Dry-run mode shows preview before deletion
+- Dry-run mode shows a preview before deletion
-- CSV reports exported to Downloads folder
+- CSV reports exported to the Downloads folder
 - Confirmation prompts for destructive operations

 ## Running from Binaries